Xyfir/Documentation/xyfir-annotations/integration.md

 - `sort`: *string* - Same variable and possible values as previously explained.
 - `direction`: *string* - Same variable and possible values as previously explained.
 - `lastId`: *number* (optional) - Same variable as previously explained.
-- `bookTitle`: *string* - A search query for finding annotation sets by their book's title.
+- `bookTitle`: *string* - A search query for finding annotation sets by their books' title.
+- `bookSeries`: *string* - A search query for finding annotation sets by their books' series.
-- `bookAuthors`: *string* - A search query for finding annotation sets by their book's authors.
+- `bookAuthors`: *string* - A search query for finding annotation sets by their books' authors.
 - `title`: *string* - A search query for finding annotation sets by their title.

 ## Downloading Annotation Sets